What does an agent do?

 Agents play an important role in the NYC rental market for one reason: most landlords prefer to rely on agents to find their tenants.

 Why?
 It's expensive and time consuming to find tenants.
 So agents are middlemen between renters and landlords.
 They help renters find and choose from available apartments, and they help landlords fill their vacancies.

 Brokers are licensed by the states they work in to help renters or buyers in the real estate market.
 Agents (aka salespeople) are also licensed, but because their license has limitations, the state requires they work for a broker.

 Within a brokerage firm, there are usually one or two brokers and 15 to 500 agents working for them.
-Naked Apartments requires that all brokers and agents be licensed in order to list on our site.
-If you're using another site, ask to see the broker's or agent's license.
+When meeting a broker or agent in person, ask to see their real estate license (their "pocket-card"), and match that with their license or a photo ID.

 Agents are paid on commission - in other words, they only get paid when a renter rents an apartment through them.
 Most often, renters pay the fee.
 Sometimes, however, the landlord pays the fee.